D-Bits/Danabases-Blog/content/posts/2020-1-19-Shell-Cmds-CSharp.md

 ### Purpose

 First, you might ask: why would one need to do this?
-Ultimately, the potential to automate all sorts of things by envoking external commands inside a program are nearly limitless.
+Ultimately, the potential to automate all sorts of things by invoking external commands inside a program are nearly limitless.
 I have already been relying heavily on `subprocess.run()` in Python's standard library to do exactly that for a while now.
 Yet, as much as I have been utilizing that, I recently started to explore if I could implement